Lilly drug chosen for U.S.-sponsored Alzheimer's trial

 But when data from the two large Phase III trials was combined and analyzed last summer, cognitive declines were slowed by 34 percent among patients who started out with only mild symptoms.
 It was the first time any drug ever arrested the progression of Alzheimer's.

 In the new prevention trial, patients will be selected by using a radioactive Lilly imaging agent called Amyvid (florbetapir) that can detect amyloid plaques in the brain.
-The agent is approved in the United States and awaiting approval in Europe.
+The agent is approved in the United States and was also approved in Europe this week.

 Dr. Reisa Sperling, a Harvard neurology professor who will lead the A4 trial, said she and her colleagues are hoping solanezumab will reduce memory decline by 30 percent.
 That would be similar to the benefit seen among already mildly symptomatic patients in Lilly's earlier pair of large studies.